HomeTypes of ShipsWhat are RORO Ships?

 ro ro ship

-A ro-ro ship offers a number of advantages over traditional ships.
+A ro-ro ship offers several advantages over traditional ships.
 Some of the advantages are as follows:

 • For the shipper, the advantage is speed.
-Since cars and lorries can drive straight on to the ship at one port and then drive off at the other port within a few minutes of the ship docking, it saves a lot of time of the shipper.
+Since cars and lorries can drive straight onto the ship at one port and then drive off at the other port within a few minutes of the ship docking, it saves a lot of time for the shipper.

-• It can also integrate well with other transport development, such as containers.
-The use of Customs-sealed units has enabled frontiers to be crossed with the minimum of delay.
+• It can also integrate well with other transport developments, such as containers.
+Customs-sealed units have enabled frontiers to be crossed with the minimum of delay.
 Therefore, it increases the speed and efficiency of the shipper.

 • The ship has also proved extremely popular with holidaymakers and private car owners.
 It has significantly contributed to the growth of tourism.
-A person can take his car from one country to another by the sea with the help of a ro-ro vessel.
+A ro-ro vessel allows a person to take his car from one country to another by sea.

 Variations of a ro-ro ship